 Abbreviations, weights and measures and other such iconic characters like Isshar"୰" (U+0B70) will not be included.
 No Rare and Obsolete Characters:

-There are characters which have been added to Unicode to accommodate rare forms especially like Oriya LETTER VOCALIC RR"ୠ" (U+0B60) and Oriya LETTER VOCALIC LL"ୡ" (U+0B61) as well as their Matra forms "ୢ" (U+0B62) and "ୣ" (U+0B63).
+There are characters which have been added to Unicode to accommodate rare forms especially like Oriya LETTER VOCALIC RR"ୠ" (U+0B60) and Oriya LETTER VOCALIC LL"ୡ" (U+0B61) as well as their Matra forms ) “ ୄ “(U+0B44) and "ୣ" (U+0B63).
 All such characters will not be included.
 This is in compliance with the Conservatism principle as laid down in the Root Zone LGR procedure.

 Repertoire